Bomret/funkster-http-headers-content/README.md

 # funkster-http-accepts

 Funkster is a compositional server library.
-This package contains combinators to parse the Accept header of a request.
+This package contains combinators to parse the HTTP Accept-\* headers of a request.